open-telemetry/opentelemetry.io/content/en/blog/2024/otel-get-started-survey/index.md

 [JavaScript](/docs/languages/js/), [Java](/docs/languages/java/),
 [Go](/docs/languages/go/), and [Python](/docs/languages/python/) are the most
-widely used languages, they are being utilized by over 50% of the respondents.
+widely used languages.
+They are being utilized by over 50% of the respondents.

 [Other languages](/docs/languages/other/) used included Scala, TypeScript, Erlang/Elixir, Perl, R, Lua, Matlab, Julia, Haskell, COBOL, Kotlin, and SAS.